Timing is everything: Revisiting accounting methods in a changing tax landscape

 - During the tax year: Throughout the tax year, taxpayers should keep tax accounting in mind when timing capital investments, items of income, capital expenses, and deductions for their business.
 The choices taxpayers make throughout the year can make a significant difference in their tax bill.

 - At tax year-end: As tax year-end approaches, taxpayers should evaluate tax items they need to complete before the close of the tax year, including filing any nonautomatic accounting method changes due by the end of the tax year that require IRS approval, establishing the facts they want in place for their tax year, and managing their cash flow.
 For example, cash method taxpayers should consider whether to pay payables before the close of the year or defer such payments to take deductions in a future year.
 Accrual method taxpayers might consider fixing or unfixing bonus plans to change the year in which bonuses are recognized.
-Taxpayers can also use the timing of pension contributions, repayment of deferred payroll taxes under the CARES Act, and the recognition of receivables and payables to recognize items of income and deduction in the tax year that’s most beneficial to their tax position.
+Taxpayers can also use the timing of pension contributions, repayment of deferred payroll taxes under the CARES Act, and the recognition of receivables and payables to recognize items of income and deductions in the tax year that’s most beneficial to their tax position.

 - When the federal income tax return is due: Elections and automatic accounting method changes must be filed no later than when the federal income tax return is filed.
 Many tax elections can also dictate the timing of when deductions are recognized.
 For instance, taxpayers may elect out of bonus depreciation in 2021, allowing the use of their depreciation deductions in later tax years that may be subject to potentially higher tax rates.
 Taxpayers may also elect to capitalize research and development costs over five or more years instead of taking a current-year expense deduction or elect into the Alternative Depreciation System (ADS) depreciation method.